solvebio/solvebio-shiny-example/README.md

 First, [create a Heroku account](https://heroku.com).
 Deploying to Heroku requires a [special buildpack](https://github.com/virtualstaticvoid/heroku-buildpack-r/tree/heroku-16) that supports R and Shiny, so you'll need to create the app using the [Heroku command line tools](https://devcenter.heroku.com/articles/heroku-cli).

+The custom buildpack needs the following files:

+* `Aptfile`: contains additional system dependencies
+* `run.R`: signals to Heroku that this is an R Shiny app
+* `init.R`: install additional R dependencies

 First, create your app on Heroku: